OnroerendErfgoed/skosprovider/docs/development.rst

 ===========

 While skosprovider is still in development, the basic premise is fairly stable and the API changes have been fairly minor from version to version.
+We do continue to refine the project and make the providers more expressive.

 We try to cover as much code as we can with unit tests.
 You can run them using tox_ or directly through nose.
 When providing a pull request, please run the